cBournhonesque/lightyear/examples/delta_compression/README.md

 An example that shows how to use Replicon's diff-based component replication.

-In this example, `PlayerPosition` stays a normal predicted/interpolated position component.
-The diff-replicated component is `PlayerTrail`, a `Vec<PlayerPosition>` containing the last 50 positions visited by the player.
-Instead of sending the whole trail every time the player moves, the server records a small Replicon `Diffable` update that appends the newest trail point.
+In this example, `PlayerTrail` is the only replicated movement component.
+It is a `Vec<TrailPoint>` containing the current player-controlled head point followed by older trail points.
+Instead of sending the whole trail every time the player moves, the server records a small Replicon `Diffable` update that inserts the newest head point.

-Diff replication is useful when a component contains a larger collection and each update only changes a small part of it.
+Diff replication is useful when a component contains a larger collection and each update only changes a small part of it. `PlayerTrail` also uses custom interpolation for diff-replicated components so remote trails slide smoothly between materialized diff states.

 ## Running an example